This is our ethical eater’s guide to being vegan in Sri Lanka!

 - Plan your meals ahead

 English is very widely spoken and this is very useful as a vegan in Sri Lanka.
 Even in remote areas most eateries would have a token English speaker who you can ask questions.
-Sinhala, Tamil or Arabic are the main languages and this great pdf gives you all the vegan phrases you need to get you by (it’s completely free!).
+Sinhala and Tamil are the main languages and this great pdf gives you all the vegan phrases you need to get you by (it’s completely free!).

 Although vegan food is widespread the term vegan isn’t, so it’s best to say the individual products you don’t eat e.g ‘no meat, no seafood, no milk, no eggs, no honey’ etc. It may take a while but you’ll get there in the end and it’s worth it to explore all of the local foods!